-If you like the look of Sony’s new pad and want to use the PS5 DualSense controller on a PC, it’s relatively easy to do so.
+If you want to use the PS5 DualSense controller on a PC to play your favorite games, it’s relatively easy to do so.

 If you do use your PS5 DualSense controller on PC, it’s important to remember that the adaptive triggers won’t be utilized when playing on a PC, and haptic feedback is also disabled as it stands.
-Some games will show the correct PlayStation button prompts, though.
+Some games will show the correct PlayStation button prompts, though, but not all.

 - How to connect the PS4 controller to a PC